conjugateprior/cbp-border-zone/README.md

 ![](pics/border-zone-california.png)

-Take San Bernardino.
+Take San Bernardino as an example.

 ![](pics/san-bernardino.png)

-From the census block data it's clear that most of the population is going to be in the south west - basically Los Angeles.
+From this census block data it's clear that most of the population is going to be in the south west - basically in Los Angeles.

-Sure enough, although 25% of the state is in the 'border' zone, more than 90% of the population are - about 1.5M more people than the simple interpolation would suggest.
-So, while quick to compute, the original numbers are probably on average too small.
+Sure enough, 25% of the county but maybe 90% of its people are in the 'border' zone - around 1.5M more people than the simple interpolation would suggest.
+So, while quick to compute, the original numbers are on average too small.

 If you want to check my figures or ask more interesting questions than I did, the R that generated the first two maps is